 - 3-4 tablespoons oil

-- Heat oil in a deep pot over medium.
-Mince onion, add to the pot, and simmer until it crystalizes.
+- In a deep pot heat oil over medium.
+Add onion.
+Simmer and stir until it crystalizes.